UVVM/UVVM/doc/source/vvc_framework.rst

 Transaction Info signal and shared variable
 ----------------------------------------------------------------------------------------------------------------------------------
 A VVC or Monitor will trigger the global trigger signals listed in :ref:`vvc_framework_transaction_info_record` when information of a new transaction info is made available.
-For a VVC, the transaction info is made available prior to the corresponding bus access, i.e. before calling the BFM method, and the global trigger signal will be pulsed for a delta cycle.
-The VVC will set the transaction info back to default values immediately after the bus access has finished, but then without pulsing the global trigger signal.
+For a VVC, the transaction info can be available prior to the corresponding bus access, i.e. before calling the BFM method, or at the end of the access, i.e. when the BFM method has finished.
+The global trigger signal will be pulsed in both cases for a delta cycle.
+The VVC will set the transaction info back to default values immediately after the second trigger, but then without pulsing the global trigger signal.

 For a Monitor, the transaction info will be made available immediately after a bus access is completed and then the global trigger signal will be pulsed for a delta cycle.
-The transaction info is valid when the global trigger signal is pulsed and is set back to default values after a period of transaction_display_time, set in the Monitor configuration record, or when a new transaction is started.
+The transaction info is valid when the global trigger signal is pulsed and it is set back to default values after a period of transaction_display_time, set in the Monitor configuration record, or when a new transaction is started.

 Examples of Transaction Info Usage